top of page

 Just as God's listening to a man in position is intentional and focused, so is His forgiveness.

-The word used in 2 Chronicles describes God’s forgiveness of a man's sin/guilt, not just brushing it aside, but as granting pardon and restoring the covenant relationship with that man, exercised as a divine prerogative.
+The word used in 2 Chronicles describes God’s forgiveness of a man's sin/guilt, not just brushing it aside, but as granting pardon and restoring the full covenant relationship that was established with that man at the point of his belief, in an exercise of grace and divine prerogative.
 It is part of God's commitment to hear, forgive, and restore.
 So, “will forgive” means: God removes the sin-guilt that prompted judgment, so that restoration can follow.

-It is important that you understand the gravitas of both the expectation and promise of God.
-Do not deal with this lightly.
-Understand that you are dealing with Holy God, Creator and Sustainer of all that is, and His purpose for you.
-Thus, both the responsibilities expected of you and the gift of God's promise are of eternal significance never to be trifled with.
+It is important that a man understand the gravity of both the positional expectations and the promises of God.
+Do not treat this lightly.
+Understand that you are dealing with Holy God, the Creator and Sustainer of all that is, and His purpose for you.
+Thus, both the responsibilities expected of you and the gift of God's promise are of eternal significance and never to be trifled with.

-He will hear from heaven, and He will forgive your sin, so that . . .
+He will hear a man from heaven, and He will forgive his sin.
+God's objective is to restore that man's heart.

 Part 3 - I will restore